Have you ever visited an art gallery? Did you ever talk to one of the salespeople... I mean docents?

 Art Sales and the Application of Influence

 So how do art gallery docents get you to love the product?
-They skillfully apply the six levers of influence from Robert Cialdini's book Influence: Science and Practice.
+They skillfully apply the six levers of influence from Robert Cialdini's book Influence: The Psychology of Persuasion.
 Here's how:

 They position themselves as objective art lovers with deep subject knowledge.